 What are the complications of PID?

-• The inflammation of the uterus, fallopain tubes can cause discharge of pus into the abdomen.
+The inflammation of the uterus, fallopian tubes can cause discharge of pus into the abdomen.
 This will result to scarring and abscess formation.

 How to prevent Pelvic inflammatory disease

 Understanding PID symptoms and early visit to your doctor will prevent complications in women.
 However, not all women will show symptoms of infection or PID.
-Regular testing in therefore important in all women.
+Regular testing in therefore important in sexually active women at risk.

 Some of the ways to prevent PID in women are